 There isn’t a specific number of followers you need to get paid.
 If your audience actively watches, comments on, and even recreates your videos, it’s likely you can capitalize on this using the above strategies.

-For TikTok’s creator fund, then 10,000 followers is your magic number.
+For TikTok’s Creativity Program, then 10,000 followers is your magic number.
 However, if you’re aiming for lucrative partnership and influencer marketing, you’ll want more than 100,000 followers.

 The Influencer Marketing Hub has a TikTok calculator that estimates how much you can earn based on the number of likes you receive on your videos and your follower count.
 Naturally, the more followers you have viewing your content, the more you can earn.